 Roche plans to divest the Nutley property by the end of 2015.
 When Roche made this decision, it committed to doing it the right way so the property can be returned safely and as quickly as possible to productive use.

 • A dedicated team remains on-site, conducting a comprehensive environmental investigation and cleanup under the oversight of the New Jersey Department of Environmental Protection (NJDEP) and consistent with Roche global Sustainability principles.
-The company has already begun approved interim remediation on-site and anticipates submitting its remediation action plans to the NJDEP by mid-2015.
+The company has already begun approved remediation on-site.

 • Roche has worked closely with officials in the Township of Nutley and City of Clifton as part of a Joint Repurposing Committee (JRC) for discussing the best options to repurpose the 118-acre site.
 Roche also engaged real estate experts from Jones Lang LaSalle to assist with the divestiture of the property.